isaacrankin/launch/README.md

 It basically extends [HTML5 boilerplate](https://html5boilerplate.com/).

-It includes popular front-end technologies such as jQuery, Foundation, Modernizr and Normalize.css, tied together with a Grunt build.
+It includes popular front-end technologies such as SASS, jQuery, Foundation, Modernizr and Normalize.css, tied together with a Grunt build.

 ###Installation & Usage

-Before starting, check you have all the dependencies installed (listed below).

-1. Install vendor libraries

-		bower install

-2. Install build dependencies
+1. Install build dependencies (auto runs `bower install`)

 		npm install

-3. Run Grunt
+2. Run Grunt

 		grunt

 4. Watch for file changes with Grunt.
-This only complies working JS and SCSS.

 		grunt watch

+If these steps failed, check that you have all the dependencies installed.

 ###Add New Vendor Libraries/Packages

-1. User [bower to install](http://bower.io/#install-packages) the package, e.g. `bower install package-name --save`
+1. Use [bower to install](http://bower.io/#install-packages) the package, e.g. `bower install package-name --save`
 2. Update `config.json` to include the new library, add it to `vendorFiles`
 3. Re-compile with `grunt`

-If there is no [bower component](http://bower.io/search/), copy the files manually to `vendor` and update the `.gitignore` file so they are tracked.
+If there is no [bower package](http://bower.io/search/), copy the files manually to `vendor` and update the `.gitignore` file so they are tracked.
 Then follow steps 2 and 3.

 ###Dependencies